 Graduates of the Summer Program will have experienced substantial preparation for high-level graduate work in economics and other social sciences.
 As a result, they will be able to successfully advance to becoming leading researchers in economics and the social sciences more generally.
 A greater diversity of backgrounds in the profession will shape the focus and scope of leading professional scholarship, which will benefit not just this body of research, but also society at large.

-Following a competitive national process, the American Economic Association (AEA) selected Michigan State University’s Department of Economics to host the Summer Training and Scholarship Program from 2016 to 2020.
-MSU is the 12th university to host the Summer Program, which is located at a host site for three to six years.
-Previously the program was hosted by the University of New Mexico; University of California, Santa Barbara; Duke University; the University of Colorado Denver; the University of Texas at Austin; Stanford University; Temple University; the University of Wisconsin-Madison; Yale University; Northwestern University; and the University of California, Berkeley.
+Following a competitive national process, the American Economic Association (AEA) selected Howard University’s Department of Economics to host the Summer Training and Scholarship Program from 2021 to 2025.
+HU is the 13th university to host the Summer Program, which is located at a host site for three to six years.
+Previously the program was hosted by Michigan State University; University of New Mexico; University of California, Santa Barbara; Duke University; the University of Colorado Denver; the University of Texas at Austin; Stanford University; Temple University; the University of Wisconsin-Madison; Yale University; Northwestern University; and the University of California, Berkeley.

 Howard University (HU), one of the nation's leading research universities and a Historically Black College and University (HBCU), is dedicated to educating students from diverse backgrounds at the undergraduate, graduate, and professional levels.
 Guided by our extraordinary cadre of faculty, students are immersed in cutting-edge scholarship and innovation, including nanotechnology, human genome research, atmospheric science, as well as the social sciences, arts, and humanities.